Minimal Lagrangian connections on compact surfaces: Introduction

+It follows from the work of Cheng--Yau~\cite{MR0437805,MR859275} that the universal cover $\tilde{M}$ of a properly convex projective manifold $(M,\mathfrak{p})$ determines a unique properly embedded hyperbolic affine sphere $f : \tilde{M} \to \R^{n+1}$, which is asymptotic to the cone over $\tilde{M}$ in $\R^{n+1}$.
+The~\textit{Blaschke metric} and~\textit{Blaschke connection} induced by $f$ descend to the quotient $\Gamma\!\setminus\!\tilde{M}$ and equip $M$ with a complete Riemannian metric $g$ and projectively flat connection $\nabla \in \mathfrak{p}$, see the work of Loftin~\cite{MR1828223}.
+The difference between $\nabla$ and the Levi-Civita connection of the Blaschke metric is encoded in terms of a cubic form, the so-called~\textit{Fubini--Pick form} of $f$.
+For an introduction to affine differential geometry the reader may consult~\cite{MR1311248} as well as~\cite{MR2743442} for a nice survey on affine spheres.

-Properly convex projective surfaces are of particular interest as the may be seen -- through the work of Hitchin~\cite{MR1174252} and Choi \& Goldman~\cite{MR1145415} -- as the natural generalisation of the notion of a hyperbolic Riemann surface.
-Labourie~\cite{MR2402597} and Loftin~\cite{MR1828223} have independently shown that on a compact surface of negative Euler characteristic there exists a one-to-one correspondence between properly convex projective structures and pairs $(J,C)$ consisting of a complex structure $J$ and a cubic differential $C$ that is holomorphic with respect to $J$.
-Since then Benoist \& Hulin~\cite{MR3039771} have extended this result to noncompact projective surfaces with finite Finsler volume and Dumas \& Wolf~\cite{MR3432157} study the case of polynomial cubic differentials on the complex plane.
+Properly convex projective surfaces are of particular interest, as they may be seen -- through the work of Hitchin~\cite{MR1174252}, Goldman~\cite{MR1053346} and Choi--Goldman~\cite{MR1145415} -- as the natural generalisation of the notion of a hyperbolic Riemann surface.
+In the case of a properly convex oriented surface $(\Sigma,\mathfrak{p})$, the Fubini--Pick form is the real part of a cubic differential that is holomorphic with respect to the Riemann surface structure on $\Sigma$ defined by the orientation and the conformal equivalence class of the Blaschke metric.
+Conversely, Wang~\cite{MR1178538} observed that a holomorphic cubic differential $C$ on a closed hyperbolic Riemann surface $(\Sigma,[g])$ determines a unique conformal Riemannian metric $g$ whose Gauss curvature $K_g$ satisfies where $|C|_g$ denotes the point-wise tensor norm of $C$ with respect to the Hermitian metric induced by $g$ on the third power of the canonical bundle of $\Sigma$.
+Furthermore, the pair $(g,\Re(C))$ can be realized as the Blaschke metric and Fubini--Pick form of a complete hyperbolic affine sphere $f : \tilde{M} \to \R^3$ defined on the universal cover $\tilde{M}$ of $M$.
+In particular, combining Wang's work with the work of Loftin establishes -- on a compact oriented surface of negative Euler characteristic -- a bijective correspondence between properly convex projective structures and pairs $([g],C)$ consisting of a conformal structure $[g]$ and a cubic holomorphic differential $C$, see~\cite{MR1828223}.
+This correspondence was also discovered independently by Labourie~\cite{MR2402597}.
+Since then, Benoist--Hulin~\cite{MR3039771} have extended the correspondence to noncompact projective surfaces with finite Finsler volume and Dumas--Wolf~\cite{MR3432157} study the case of polynomial cubic differentials on the complex plane.

+In~\cite{MR0066020}, Libermann constructs a para-K\"ahler structure $(h_0,\Omega_0)$ on the open submanifold $A_0\subset \mathbb{RP}^n\times \mathbb{RP}^{n*}$ consisting of non-incident point-line pairs.
+A para-K\"ahler structure may be thought of as a split-complex analogue of the notion of a Kähler structure.
+In particular, $h_0$ is a pseudo-Riemannian metric of split-signature $(n,n)$ and $\Omega_0$ a symplectic form, so that there exists an endomorphism of the tangent bundle relating $h_0$ and $\Omega_0$ which squares to become the identity map.
+In~\cite{MR2854275,MR2854277}, Hildebrand -- see also the related work~\cite{MR3137456,MR3303003,MR1972461} -- observed that proper affine spheres $f : M \to \R^{n+1}$ correspond to minimal Lagrangian immersions $\hat{f} : M \to A_0$.
+Thus, the result of Hildebrand, combined with the work of Cheng--Yau, associates a minimal Lagrangian immersion to every properly convex projective manifold.